MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 (a side effect being an entropy grow of the universe) is a general scheme encountered everywhere in engineering and nature.
 Plants and animal do that all the time.
-We eat energy to produce mechanical work such as moving from a place to the other, but a large part of the energy we eat is expelled as thermal radiation associated to a drope of our entropy.
+We eat energy to produce mechanical work such as moving from a place to the other, but a large part of the energy we eat is expelled as thermal radiation associated to a drop of our entropy.
 In fact, our body continuously experiences injuries because chance unbuild things more often that it builds it.
 Those injuries are structural changes that have a high probability to happen by chance alone and which correspond to an increase of entropy of our body.
 Because of injuries, the entropy of our body tends to increase.
 In order to survive,